-The present publication is the result of an online panel debate organized by the Geneva Centre for Human Rights Advancement and Global Dialogue on 25 March 2021, on a highly topical issue of major importance, entitled “COVID-19 and Right to Education: Current Impact and Future Consequences”.
+On 25 March 2021, the Geneva Centre for Human Rights Advancement and Global Dialogue organized an online panel entitled “COVID-19 and Right to Education: Current Impact and Future Consequences”.
 The panel, in its presentations by panellists and the ensuing debates, addressed a host of crucial and contemporary issues in relation with this theme, such as school closures, educational programmes, virtual learning, refugee education, among others.

 The Geneva Centre wishes to reiterate its commitment to promote the vital right to education, within the framework of its mission, through continuing efforts in terms of advocacy, dissemination of best practices, training and national capacity building.